ibericode/mailchimp-for-wordpress/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.3.5 - June 24, 2015 =

+**Fixes**

+- Faulty update for v3.0 appearing for people running GitHub updater plugin.

+**Improvements**

+- Updated language files.
+Have a look at the [translation project](https://www.transifex.com/projects/p/mailchimp-for-wordpress/) if you'd like to help out.
+- Now passing the form as a parameter to `mc4wp_form_css_classes` filter.

 = 2.3.4 - May 29, 2015 =